Does the School of Public Health offer any Certificate Programs?

 Based on the UMD policy, I must submit English proficiency test scores.
 What are the minimum scores?

-Please check with the non-SOPHAS Department Director for other minimum requirements.
+If you are applying to a non-SOPHAS graduate program, please check with the specific program's Department Director for their minimum requirements.

 Scores must be sent to school codes 5688 & 5814 for SOPHAS applications OR 5814 for Graduate School applications (non SOPHAS).

 I am still deciding on next steps.
 Are there options to take one or two graduate level courses to help me decide?

 You have the option to register for any** graduate course as a non-degree seeking student.
 Additional information can be found here.

 You must first apply to the Graduate School for non-degree seeking student status; the application process and requirements are described here.